mattiamtzlr/EPFL-CS107-LazyMon/CONCEPTION.md

 - Using "F" instead of "L" to interact, as it feels more in tune with what is often the hotkey for interactions
 - Moved actors to new locations based on our vision for a short gameplay loop
 - Changed the door through which the lab and the arena are accessed in order to match what is written on the buildings
-- Changed the background of the pokemon selection pause menu
+- Changed the background of the Pokémon selection pause menu
-- Reversed the roles of the player and the opponent pokemon in the fight graphics, to better fit the original style of Pokémon.
+- Reversed the roles of the player and the opponent Pokémon in the fight graphics, to better fit the original style of Pokémon.
-  - There are also small pauses between attacks.
 - Changed some of the resource files inside the dialogs directory to improve immersion :)
-- the AttackAction is named "Tackle" instead of "Attack"
+- The AttackAction is named "Tackle" instead of "Attack"

 ## Extensions
 - Added various new Pokemon sprites and corresponding classes, the sprites for these pokémon were taken from [Bulbapedia](https://bulbapedia.bulbagarden.net/):